fraser29/autorthanc/README.md

   - str : "Study" or "Series" : Do we check this rule when a Study is stable or a Series is stable
 - IsActive:
   - bool : Can set inactive.
-- OverwriteIfAlreadyDownloaded
-  - bool : Usually leave as true, incase a study is incompletely pushed and receives more data at a later time.
 - Comment:
   - str : A comment about the rule
 - Tags: